menu

 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Elsie is worth considering.

-Elsie is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Elsie does not have a public transit system used by locals to get to and from work.

 Demographics